Kalyan101998/Data-Analyst-Kalyan-chary-vadla/README.md

 3. Data Monitoring

 ___
-## Summary of Insights
+## Insights and Findings
-- **Permit Issuance**: Analysis of the permits revealed which departments issued the most permits in 2024 and 2025, helping to adjust resources accordingly.
-- **Performance Trends**: Monthly and yearly trends helped city officials predict periods of high permit activity and improve resource planning.
-- **Data Security**: Strong encryption and governance measures ensured the data remained protected and compliant with public health regulations.
-- **System Monitoring**: The monitoring setup provided real-time insights into system health and performance, allowing for cost-effective data management.
+- Identified trends in lost and found animals over the years, aiding in more effective resource allocation.
+- Ensured secure and compliant storage of sensitive data.
+- Provided real-time monitoring capabilities to proactively manage costs and system performance.
 ## Conclusion
-- This project demonstrated how AWS services can be effectively leveraged to build a scalable and secure data analytics platform for managing and analyzing water system permits in Vancouver.
+* This project demonstrates how AWS services can be used to build a secure, scalable, and efficient Data Analytics Platform for municipal data management.
+The setup facilitated better decision-making for the City of Vancouver by providing real-time insights into the animal control inventory, ensuring high standards of data security and governance.
-- By implementing a robust pipeline for data processing and securing the data through encryption and governance measures, the city can now make data-driven decisions with confidence.
-- Stakeholders were provided with actionable insights, leading to improved water system performance and public health safety.